Posterior contraction rates for support boundary recovery

 In view of the next result, the quantity $S_[$, which can be seen as a weighted covering number, is the natural complexity measure for $\Theta$.

 \begin{prop} If $\Pi(f: f \leq f_0) >0,$ then for any Borel set $B \subseteq \Theta$

 \end{prop}

 Notice that the right-hand side does not depend on the prior.
 Weighted covering numbers might be small even for non-compact parameter spaces and have been used before in nonparametric Bayes theory, cf. \cite{hoffmann2015}, Section 4.
-For many specific problems, covering or bracketing numbers are sufficient and we can further upper bound the right-hand side in Proposition \ref{prop.post_contr2}, using $-\int (\ell_j -f_0)_+ \leq - \int (f-f_0)_+ + \int (f-\ell_j)$ which implies that for any $\Theta_n \subset \Theta,$
+For many specific problems, covering or bracketing numbers are sufficient and we can further upper bound the right-hand side in Proposition \ref{prop.post_contr2}: